huaminghuangtw/Evergreen-Notes/Permanent-Notes/Active Listening.md

 A good listener is one who helps us OVERHEAR ourselves. [^2] When you truly listen, you feel yourself fade away, creating space for the other person to fully express themselves and be their authentic self.

 ---

+> _“The core skill of Understanding is the search for the underlying theme or possible cause that fuels the emotion.
+We’re not asking questions and listening to answers just to provide a sympathetic ear. ==As we listen, we’re looking for a meaning that goes deeper than the words being said.==” ― Marc Brackett, [Permission to Feel: The Power of Emotional Intelligence to Achieve Well-Being and Success](https://www.goodreads.com/work/quotes/68114068)_

+> _“Understanding requires mastery of four ways of looking at things – as they were, as they are, as they might become, and as they ought to be.” — Dee Hock_

+> _“We are all different.
+[Don’t judge](dispel-your-narratives.md), understand instead.” — Roy T. Bennett_

 Listen to what is not being said—the unspoken words, the non-verbal cues.
 Listen intently before replying.
 Listening with compassion. [^3]